 Block at First Sight is a great feature of Windows Defender Cloud Protection that provides a way to detect and block new malware within seconds.
 Suspicious file downloads requiring additional backend processing to reach a determination will be locked by Windows Defender on the first machine where the file is encountered, until it is finished uploading to the backend.
 Users will see a longer “Running security scan” message in the browser while the file is being uploaded.
 This might result in what appear to be slower download times for some files, says Microsoft.

-How do I turn on exceptions in Windows 11/10 Defender?
+How do I block Windows Defender in Windows 11?

 Wait there are more such settings!
-This post shows how you can harden Windows Defender protection to the highest levels on Windows 10 v1703 by changing a few Group Policy settings.
+This post shows how you can harden Windows Defender protection to the highest levels on by changing a few Group Policy settings.